Pakistan’s Solar Boom Gains Momentum Amid Rising Electricity Costs - UrduPoint

 Pakistan imported around 15 GW (worth $2.1 billion) of solar panels from China over the past fiscal year, the study highlights.
 Contributing to this transition is the increased electricity tariffs—driving high consumption households and industries to shift toward solar energy solutions.

-In the past year this has resulted in a 10.4% drop in grid electricity demand, with projections indicating further decline emphasizing the need for grid modernization and revised demand forecasts to support decentralized energy generation, said a press release.
+In the past year this has resulted in a 10.4% drop in grid electricity demand, with projections indicating further decline emphasizing the need for grid modernization and revised demand forecasts to support decentralized energy generation.

 In parallel, falling battery prices are also likely to boost solar adoption, making urgent grid adaptation essential for maintaining the financial viability of Pakistan’s utility model.